tilt-dev/tilt.build/src/index.md

 # Tilt Up and Ship

-## Tilt makes it possible to develop all your microservices locally in Kubernetes.
+## Tilt makes it possible to develop all your microservices locally in Kubernetes while collaborating with your team.

 <div class="u-blockTwoThirds">
 Write a Tiltfile script that describes how your services fit together.
 Share it